sterbini/AAP_CAS/student_instructions.md

 ## Installation

 We suggest installing **xsuite** following the instructions of the [Basic Installation](https://xsuite.readthedocs.io/en/latest/installation.html#basic-installation).
-There you will find the procedures to install it on Linux, MACOS and Windows Operating System (OS).
+There you will find the procedures to install it on Linux, Mac and Windows Operating Systems (OS).
 For Windows OS, please use the Windows Subsystem for Linux, [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 Then please install the additional packages with